 Who are we?

-This Privacy Notice is provided to you by the Parochial Church Council (PCC) of [insert name of parish] which is the data controller for your data.
+This Privacy Notice is provided to you by the Chaplaincy Council of St Albans Strasbourg which is the data controller for your data.

 The Church of England is made up of a number of different organisations and office-holders who work together to deliver the Church’s mission in each community.
-The PCC works together with:
+The Chaplaincy Council works together with:

-the incumbent of the parish (that is, our [vicar or rector]);
+the Priest-in-charge and other ministers

-the bishops of the Diocese of London; and
+the Bishop of Gibraltar in Europe

-the London Diocesan Fund, which is responsible for the financial and administrative arrangements for the Diocese of London.
+The Diocese in Europe.

 As the Church is made up of all of these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community.
 The organisations referred to above are joint data controllers.
 This means we are all responsible to you for how we process your data.

 Each of the data controllers have their own tasks within the Church and a description of what data is processed and for what purpose is set out in this Privacy Notice.
-This Privacy Notice is sent to you by the PCC on our own behalf and on behalf of each of these data controllers.
+This Privacy Notice is sent to you by the Chaplaincy Council on our own behalf and on behalf of each of these data controllers.
 In the rest of this Privacy Notice, we use the word “we” to refer to each data controller, as appropriate.

 What data do the data controllers listed above process?
 They will process some or all of the following where necessary to perform their tasks: